 Veteran's VA Power of Attorney (VA POA):

-Further thoughts here, let's say the Veteran was rated at 40% prior to death.
-The Active Claim is for Pancreatic Cancer and the Veteran dies due to Pancreatic Cancer.
-After the Veteran's death, the VA makes a decision to service-connect the Pancreatic Cancer to the Veteran causing the Veteran to become 100% P&T. This is a critical decision as NOW, the surviving spouse will be eligible for CHAMPVA as well as Survivor's Benefits (ie either Survivor's Pension or VA Dependency and Indemnity Compensation (DIC)) based on the new 100% P&T rating (ie even though the rating was post the Veteran's death).
-Remember, that the 100% P&T rating will be back dated to the Intent to Claim date of the Active Claim (ie now closed/decided claim).
-At which time, the Veteran's VA POA will have to submit the Application for CHAMPVA Benefits (VA Form 10-10d) and the Application for Dependency and Indemnity Compensation (DIC), Survivors Pension, and/or Accrued Benefits (VA Form 21P-534EZ) on behalf of the Veteran.
+Further thoughts here, let's say the NON-Retired Veteran was rated at 40% and opened an Active Claim for Pancreatic Cancer prior to death.
+Then the veteran dies of Pancreatic Cancer prior to the Active Claim being adjudicated by the VA.
+Post death, the Survivor’s Spouse/Dependent files as the substitute claimant and is approved to re-open/unfreeze the veteran’s Active Claim for Pancreatic Cancer as the now Survivor’s Spouse/Dependent’s Active Claim for Pancreatic Cancer.
+After the Veteran's death, the VA adjudicates the claim and determines the claim for pancreatic cancer is service-connected, this will cause an increase of the Veteran’s rating to 100% Permanent and Total (P&T).
+This is a critical decision as NOW, the Survivor’s Spouse will be eligible for CHAMPVA as well as Survivor's Benefits (ie either Survivor's Pension or VA Dependency and Indemnity Compensation (DIC)) based on the new 100% P&T rating (ie even though the rating was post the Veteran's death).
+Remember, that the 100% P&T rating will be back dated to the Initial Claim date of the Active Claim (ie now closed/decided claim).
+At which time, the Survivor’s Spouse/Dependent will have to fill out VA Form 10-10d (Application for CHAMPVA Benefits) and VA Form 21P-534EZ (Application for Dependency and Indemnity Compensation (DIC), Survivors Pension, and/or Accrued Benefits) to claim their Survivor Benefits.
+NOTE: Given the Veteran is deceased due to Pancreatic Cancer, I would strongly suggest providing the VA the deceased veteran’s Death Certificate either sending it via snail mail, fax, delivered in person at a VA Regional Office or via the Survivor’s Spouse/Dependent’s VSO as Permanent and Total evidence to the Active Claim as the Death Certificate should/better clearly articulate/state the primary reason for death is Natural Causes due to Pancreatic Cancer.
+Along with all of the previous medical records uploaded to the veteran’s va.gov profile, the Death Certificate is the final evidence for the VA Adjudicator to close the claim.

 Backpay Post Veteran's Death Regarding Active Claim and/or Survivor's Benefits: